 After Your Treatment

-Jiling specializes in managing pain, chronic illness, and emotional wellness for healthcare professionals, artists, and athletes.
-This is not a comprehensive list, as Chinese medicine is a complex holistic system, addressing both acute and chronic conditions.
+Jiling specializes in managing pain, chronic illness, and emotional wellness for healthcare professionals, artists, and athletes in Ventura, CA. This is not a comprehensive list, as Chinese medicine is a complex holistic system, addressing both acute and chronic conditions.
 We treat the person, not the illness.
-Please contact us for a detailed assessment of your unique health needs!
+Contact us for a detailed assessment of your unique health needs!

 high blood pressure • heart disease • high cholesterol • stroke recovery • angina